 When it comes to dog beds, many of us have a tendency to regard comfort as an afterthought.
 The fact that dogs are able to fall asleep on even the roughest surfaces leads some owners to believe that their pooches have no preference with regard to comfort.
 Unsurprisingly, this mindset often results in the purchase of beds that offer great value – but little else.
 As is the case when purchasing mattresses, going with the cheapest option is likely to result in many uncomfortable nights.
 If you wouldn’t skimp on a mattress for yourself, there’s no reason to cheap out when choosing a bed for your best friend.

-With this in mind, consider the advantages of luxury dog beds the next time your pooch needs a sleep upgrade.
+With this in mind, consider the advantages of waterproof dog beds the next time your pooch needs a sleep upgrade.
 These beds are designed with maximum comfort in mind and will provide your dog with countless nights of first-rate slumber.
 While a luxury bed is liable to cost a little more than a standard-grade dog bed, it’s hard to put a price tag on the happiness of man’s best friend.

 Place Comfort Items Around the Sleeping Space